adrianhuber17/chat-app/ReadMe.md

 # Demo

+The browser on the left is Google Chrome and the Browser on the right is Firefox.
+The demo below displays a chat communication between two users using WebSocket communication.
+Notice that when a message is sent by one user, the other user receives the message without having to re-render the component or the page.
+Also the mssages being sent are saved to the database, so when the page is re-loaded or opened on a new tab all the historical messages are fetched on the rendering of the page.

 ![](/ReadMe_images/demo.gif)

 ## Endpoints

 ### /messages

 The **/messages** endopint can take a GET and a POST as shown below.
-POST will save the message into the database ans GET will fetch all messages in the database
+POST will save the message to the database and GET will fetch all messages from the database

 ```bash
 curl --header "Content-Type: application/json" \